zonemaster/zonemaster/docs/specifications/Delegation-TP/delegation03.md

-## DELEGATION03: Verify that the nameservers delegated has distinct IP addresses
+## DELEGATION03: Verify that the nameservers delegated has distinct IP addresses (RFC 2182)

 ### Test case identifier
 **DELEGATION03:** Verify that the nameservers delegated has distinct IP addresses